manoharan-lab/holopy/docs/source/users/basics.rst

 :1-dimensional:
    static light scattering measurements
 :2-dimensional:
-   :class:`holopy.core.data.Image`, or timeseries of 1d data sets
+   :class:`holopy.core.marray.Image`, or timeseries of 1d data sets
 :3-dimensional:
-   :class:`holopy.core.data.Volume` data (stacks) or timeseries of images
+   :class:`holopy.core.marray.Volume` data (stacks) or timeseries of images
 :4-dimensional:
    timeseries of volume data

 Holopy will probably work to some degree with higher dimensional data (because the underlying numpy arrays we use are n-dimensional), but many of its functions expect data in one of these forms.

 Coordinate system
 -----------------

 For Image data (data points arrayed in a grid in a single plane), Holopy defaults to placing the origin, (0,0), at the top left corner as shown below.
 The x-axis runs vertically down, the y-axis runs horizontally to the right, and the z-axis points out of the screen, toward you.
 This corresponds to the way that images are treated by most computer software.

 .. image:: ../images/HolopyCoordinateSystem.png
     :scale: 30 %
     :alt: Coordinate system used in holopy.

 In sample space, we choose the z axis so that distances to objects from the camera/focal plane are positive (have positive z coordinates).
 The price we pay for this choice is that the propagation direction of the illumination light is then negative.

 More complex detector geometries will define their own origin, or ask you to define one.